How it works

 Why this matters

-In our paraphrase evasion research, we found high-risk requests that avoided classic trigger words while retaining actionable malicious goals.
-In our multilingual testing, variants bypassed English-first assumptions.
+Third-party multilingual jailbreak research (Deng et al., arXiv:2310.06474) confirms this, and our own multilingual fixtures across 23 languages show the same pattern.
+We found high-risk requests that avoided classic trigger words while retaining actionable malicious goals.
 This means defenses must score objective continuity, not just lexical overlap.
-If your detector only asks "did they say bypass safety," you will miss "rewrite this as compliant but keep the harmful outcome."
+If your detector only asks “did they say bypass safety,” you will miss “rewrite this as compliant but keep the harmful outcome.”

 How do I detect a jailbreak attempt in code?